Unit 3 - Practice Quiz

 Dihedral and anhedral effects in stability Hard

-C. The right (windward) wing experiences a higher effective angle of attack than the left wing, generating more lift and causing the aircraft to roll left.
+C. The right wing experiences a lower effective angle of attack than the left wing, generating less lift and causing the aircraft to roll left.

 D. The sideslip causes a yawing moment to the right, and the gyroscopic precession of the engine causes a roll to the left.